tgolubch/castanet/README.md

 ```
 This produces three key outputs: a directory of coverage plots **Depth_BATCHNAME**, and the files **BATCHNAME_depth.csv** and **BATCHNAME_reads_to_drop.csv**.

 BATCHNAME_depth.csv contains the number and proportion of reads for each sample and reference genome.
-Positives may need to be calibrated against a reference set, but in general, the number of reads after removal of index misassignment (clean_n_reads_all) and the proportion of all clean reads that match the given target (clean_prop_of_reads_on_target) are the most informative.
+Positives may need to be calibrated against a reference set, but in general, the proportion of all clean reads that match the given target (clean_prop_of_reads_on_target) is a good place to start.

 BATCHNAME_reads_to_drop.csv can be used to clean BAM files to remove misassigned reads, for downstream processing.